 Input and Output in C

-Standard Files
+Standard Files in C

 Standard Files | File Pointer | Meaning |